GetSomeRest/workflow-dotnet-winform-view.and.data.api/README.md

 This sample uses the RestSharp library.
 You can add it to your project using NuGet in Visual Studio.

+The test HTML page can be found in the [fullstack client sample](https://github.com/Developer-Autodesk/client-fullstack-view.and.data.api).

 ##Setup/Usage Instructions

 For more details refer the short video showing the working of the sample